bingtimren/trobot/README.md

 ## Design

+The project's codes are organized in the following modules:
+- core : the core interfaces that model a 2D check-board game in general, and the implementation of a MapDirection type
+- table : the concrete implementation of a Table for the code challenge
+- table-piece : the concrete implementation of a Robot, a table-piece, for the code challenge
+- ui : implementation of a general-purpose command-line console
+- integration : codes that glues the table, Robot, and ui into a robot console
+- main : launches the robot console and exists when the input is closed

+The principle is that the implementations of the table, table-piece and ui all just depend on the core interface and implementation (MapDirection) that is simple and stable enough to be put into the core module.
+Integration codes glue the implementations together into a playable game console, and the program entry (main) launches it.

 Below is the project's dependency graph.

 ![](https://raw.githubusercontent.com/bingtimren/trobot/gh-pages/dependencygraph.svg)

-See [DESIGN Document](https://github.com/bingtimren/trobot/blob/main/DESIGN.md) for the high-level design of this project and discussion about the design goals and some design decisions.
+See [DESIGN Document](https://github.com/bingtimren/trobot/blob/main/DESIGN.md) for the discussion of the high-level design of this project, the design goals and some design decisions.

 ## API